commial/experiments/dns/README.md

 * Let's Encrypt 'Oak2021' log, full
 * Let's Encrypt 'Oak2022' log, full

+(The resulting files are too large to be hosted on Github, so for now, you can email me if you want them)

 ## Statistics

 The extraction of CN and SAN leads to 482 748 070 uniq entries.